Spay and Neuter For Dogs and Cats A Routine Surgery with Brilliant Benefits Big Rapids, Michigan

 - Neutering prevents testicular cancer and reduces the risk of prostate problems in males.

 After a spay and neuter procedure, your pet will need a bit of extra TLC at home.
-We will provide pain management reduce discomfort as well as post-surgical advice, tailored to your pet’s needs.
+We will provide pain medications to reduce discomfort as well as post-surgical advice, tailored to your pet’s needs.
 However, there are a handful of tips to follow for every pet, every time.
 Keep these things in mind:

 - Your pet needs time to recover in peace, so find him or her a quiet place indoors away from other animals.